-Ever looked at your face and thought, “hmmmm, something’s changed,” but you can’t quite put your finger on what?
-It could well be that, if you’re in your mid 30s+, you’ve lost volume around your temples.
-So, where exactly are the temples?
+If you’re over 35 it's likely you’ve lost volume around your temples.
 How does volume loss in the temples affect the rest of the face?
 And what does temple filler do to help?
 I spoke to two amazing aesthetic experts - Dr Manav Bawa of Time Clinic and Dr Steven Land of Novellus Aesthetics - to find out why they believe this non-surgical treatment is a relatively unappreciated hero.

 For those of us who suffer with headaches - or particularly stressful days - we’ve all sat there and massaged our temples, right?
 They sit to the side of the tail ends of our eyebrows, and are the flat areas just above the top of our cheekbones.